Do you want to have $100,000?

 #1.
 Have The Right Mindset

-Your first step has nothing to do with building up your savings.
+The starting point of saving money has nothing to do with building up your savings.

 It is all about your mindset.

-You first need the right mindset.
+You need the right mindset for building wealth.

 This means you have to stay positive, regardless of what is happening in life.